Krismars19/Keyword_Research/README.md

+### Keyword Research

-### Mini project to search for recent keywords using the Google Trends.
+Mini project to search for recent keywords using the Google Trends